Today we’re taking a look at one of my favorite 5e Bard subclasses: the College of Glamour.

 For a full minute (that’s 10 combat rounds), you get to cast Command as a bonus action each round.
 The potential for absolute craziness is most certainly here!

 Keeping in mind that you’re only targeting one creature at a time with this (you can’t increase the amount because this isn’t using a spell slot), you can completely force an enemy to waste their turns.
-If you’ve already charmed them with another spell or ability (like Charm Person), they automatically fail their saving throw against this ability.

 You might make a creature drop its weapon, lie down on the ground, or run away.
 This is especially useful if there’s a particular “high-threat” enemy that you’re worried about and can manage to charm in this way.